JasimAhamed262/JasimAhamed262/README.md

 I enjoy working in dynamic environments and possess essential soft skills like

 Problem solving, leadership, and adaptability.
-I am driven to merge efficient cloud architecture with cutting-edge frontend development to create solutions that are both cost-effective and highly engaging.
+I am driven to merge efficient cloud architecture with cutting edge frontend development to create solutions that are both cost effective and highly engaging.